Statesboro, GA • Bulloch County

 Can a gravel driveway be plowed?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, snow and ice events are rare, so plowing is seldom a concern.
+Snow and ice events are rare in Bulloch County, so plowing is seldom a concern.
 However, a properly installed gravel driveway with a well-compacted base can be plowed if needed — the key is keeping the blade elevated slightly to avoid scraping gravel off the surface.
 Soft or poorly compacted driveways will lose surface material during any blade pass.

 How long does a gravel driveway last?